The advanced maths premium is funding for additional students studying specified level 3 maths qualifications.

 Each year we will review the operation of the premium and may change it depending on usage, experience and costs.
 We anticipate that the baseline will remain the same throughout the 3 years.

-For any new school, college or other provider with the exception of maths schools, including those that do not have student numbers in academic years 2015 to 2016 and 2016 to 2017, the national average of students studying qualifications that attract the premium for their type of provider will be used to determine the baseline.
+For any new school, college or other provider, including those that do not have student numbers in academic years 2015 to 2016 and 2016 to 2017, the national average of students studying qualifications that attract the premium for their type of provider will be used to determine the baseline.